taiwanese-eirin/flask_file_upload_server/README.md

 To change the default uploads path, modify the following line in app.py:

-`UPLOAD_FOLDER = 'path/to/new/uploads/folder'`
+`UPLOAD_FOLDER = b'/uploadserver'`  # Define the folder where uploaded files will be saved

-where `path/to/new/uploads/folder` is the desired path to the new uploads folder.
+where `/uploadserver` is the desired path to the new uploads folder.

 ## Previewing files: